Can you donate bone marrow with high blood pressure?

 Where a closer look is needed is blood pressure that is uncontrolled at the time of donation, or hypertension that has caused complications such as heart disease, kidney damage, or a prior stroke.
 Those situations are reviewed individually, because donation involves either a several-hour collection or a short procedure under anesthesia, and the medical team wants both you and the patient to be safe.

 Joining the registry is not the same as donating.
-Signing up is a cheek swab and a health-history form.
+The official registry serving your country explains its enrollment and health-history steps.
 You are only contacted if you turn out to be a possible match for a patient, and even then you go through a fuller health screening and can ask questions before anything moves forward.

 You can likely donate if